 To help avoid damaging your hearing:

-- use noise-cancelling earphones or headphones – don't just turn the volume up to cover up outside noise
+- use noise-cancelling earphones or headphones – do not just turn the volume up to cover up outside noise

 - turn the volume up just enough so you can hear your music comfortably, but no higher

-- don't listen to music at more than 60% of the maximum volume – some devices have settings you can use to limit the volume automatically
+- do not listen to music at more than 60% of the maximum volume – some devices have settings you can use to limit the volume automatically

-- don't use earphones or headphones for more than an hour at a time – take a break for at least 5 minutes every hour
+- do not use earphones or headphones for more than an hour at a time – take a break for at least 5 minutes every hour

 Even just turning down the volume a little bit can make a big difference to your risk of hearing damage.